TL;DR

 This swift intervention can prevent acute stress from escalating into a chronic condition, saving you from the devastating career and financial consequences outlined above.

-The best PMI providers understand that prevention is better than cure.
+PMI providers understand that prevention is different from cure.
 They have evolved from being reactive claim-payers to proactive health partners.
-Their wellness programmes are designed to keep you healthy and resilient.
+Their wellness programmes are designed to support your health and resilient.

 | Feature | How It Fights Burnout | Example Providers |